 Iconic Class 100 Graduates from Kentucky State Police Training Academy

-Ashland, Ky.
+Harlan, Ky.
 (Jan.
-22, 2021) — Today, the Kentucky State Police (KSP) Training Academy, along with the Governor’s Office and the Justice and Public Safety Cabinet, presented graduation diploma’s to forty-five new troopers.
-Of those, four new troopers are assigned to Post 14.
+22, 2021) — Kentucky State Police (KSP) Training Academy, along with the Governor’s Office and the Justice and Public Safety Cabinet, presented graduation diploma’s to forty-five new troopers.
+Of those, one new trooper is assigned to Post 10.
 These cadets have special significance as they represent the one-hundredth training class since the inception of the agency in 1948.

-KSP Post 14 Captain, James Goble is excited to welcome new troopers to Ashland.
-Goble said the new troopers are beginning a rewarding career and it will be an honor to serve alongside them.
-“We are excited to have the new units here, to complete their training and get them out assisting the citizens of the Commonwealth.”
+KSP Post 10 Captain, Ryan Catron is excited to welcome a new trooper to Harlan.
+Catron said this trooper is beginning a rewarding career and it will be an honor to serve alongside him.

 KSP acting Commissioner Phillip Burnett Jr. said Cadet Class 100 should be proud of their accomplishments today but know that their actual journey begins in the morning.

 “Tomorrow will start the true ‘first day’ of their careers as Kentucky State Troopers.
 I challenge each of these new troopers to take that journey with humility, compassion, and a thirst to be better every day than they were the day before,” said Burnett.